sqids/sqids-cpp/README.md

 ### Installing

 > **Note**
 > 🚧 This step is fully optional.
-The easiest way to use this library is to merge the `include` directory into your project root and include the `sqids.hpp` header:
+The easiest way to use this library is to merge the `include` directory into your project root and then directly include the `sqids.hpp` header:
 > ```cpp
 > #include "include/sqids/sqids.hpp"
 > ```